Prospery C. Simpemba

 - Mr. Mwenya Mulenga – Ministry of Higher Education, Zamba

-- Prof. Patricia Whitelock – South African Astronomical Observatory
+- Dr. Daniel Cunnama – South African Astronomical Observatory

-- Dr. Michael Backes – University of Namibia
+- Prof. Michael Backes – University of Namibia

 Each country node shall be headed by a Country Coordinator.
 This position shall be voluntary or enumerated depending on prevailing situation in each country and will be supervised by the RC.
 The present Country Coordinators are: